The front-end of the web is based on three major technologies:

 For Placement Only (FPO)

-Let’s take a moment to digress and discuss important things.
-Like “For Placement Only” (FPO) options in design.
+“For Placement Only” (FPO) options are placeholder content for use in design layouts.
 Often, you will find yourself forced to build interfaces before you have content.
 In such cases, you can use FPO content.
 There are many options for FPO copy, images, and video on the interwebs.
 Here are some to get you started: